aldebaran/libqi/doc/source/std/code.rst

   boost::shared_ptr<A> a = boost::make_shared<A>();

   functionthatthrow();
-  //a is cleanup here whatever happend.
+  //a is cleanup here whatever happened.

 even more vicious: